DOI-USGS/lake-temp-timeseries/README.md

 # lake-temp-timeseries
-A gif of surface temperatures for 185,549 lakes.
-For this pipeline to work you must download all files from https://doi.org/10.5066/P9CEMS0M and place in a subdirectory, `in/`.
+A gif of surface temperatures for 185,549 lakes using data from [Willard et al. 2022](https://aslopubs.onlinelibrary.wiley.com/doi/10.1002/lol2.10249).
+The [data are sourced from ScienceBase](https://doi.org/10.5066/P9CEMS0M) using the [`sbtools`](https://github.com/USGS-R/sbtools) package for R, and placed in a subdirectory, `in/`.

 ## Build the gif